JazRad/FSND/projects/02_trivia_api/starter/backend/README.md

 ### POST/questions

 - General:
-  - Creates a new question using the submitted .
-Returns the id of the created question, tital questions, and question list based on the current page number to update the frontend.
+  - Creates a new question using the submitted.

-* Sample: curl http://127.0.0.1:5000/questions -X POST -H "Content-Type: application/json" -d '{"question":"Which was the worst year?", "answer":"2020", "difficulty":"2", "category": "4"}'
+* Sample: curl http://127.0.0.1:5000/questions -X POST -H "Content-Type: application/json" -d '{"question":"Which was green and blue?", "answer":"green", "difficulty":"2", "category": "4"}'
   "created": 25,
   "questions": [
   {